OfficeDev/office-js-docs-pr/docs/develop/make-office-web-add-in-compatible-with-existing-com-add-in.md

 ## Equivalent behavior for users

-When an equivalent COM add-in is specified in the web add-in manifest, Office suppresses your web add-in UI on Windows when the equivalent COM add-in is installed.
-This does not affect your web add-in UI on other platforms like online or macOS.
+When an equivalent COM add-in is specified in the web add-in manifest, Office suppresses your web add-in's UI on Windows when the equivalent COM add-in is installed.
+This does not affect your web add-in's UI on other platforms like online or macOS.
 Office only hides the ribbon buttons and does not prevent installation.
 Therefore your web add-in will still appear in the following UI locations:

 - Under **My Add-ins** because it is technically installed.
 - As an entry in the ribbon manager.